-The Company has not revalued its Property, Plant and Equipment for the current year.
+The company has not done revaluation of Property, Plant and Equipment and Intangible Assets.

-37. Loans or Advances in the nature of loans.
+44.Loans or Advances in the nature of loans to promoters, directors, KMPs and the related parties:-

 No Loans or Advances in the nature of loans are granted to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013,) either severally or jointly with any other person.